MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-antivirus/manage-protection-updates-windows-defender-antivirus.md

 - *Where* the updates are downloaded from; and
 - *When* updates are downloaded and applied.

-This article describes the *where*: how to specify where updates should be downloaded from (this is also known as the fallback order).
+This article describes the *where* - how to specify where updates should be downloaded from (this is also known as the fallback order).
 See [Manage Windows Defender Antivirus updates and apply baselines](manage-updates-baselines-windows-defender-antivirus.md) topic for an overview on how updates work, and how to configure other aspects of updates (such as scheduling updates).

 > [!IMPORTANT]
 > Microsoft Defender Antivirus Security intelligence updates are delivered thru Windows Update and starting Monday October 21, 2019, all security intelligence updates will be SHA-2 signed exclusively.
 Your devices must be updated to support SHA-2 in order to update the security intelligence.
 To learn more, see [2019 SHA-2 Code Signing Support requirement for Windows and WSUS](https://support.microsoft.com/help/4472027/2019-sha-2-code-signing-support-requirement-for-windows-and-wsus).